mondaycom/vibe/packages/core/docs/vibe-3-changelog.md

 - The `paddingSize`, `justify`, and `arrowPosition` props were removed.
 Accordingly the `Tooltip.paddingSizes`, `Tooltip.justifyTypes`, and `Tooltip.arrowPositions` static properties were removed as well
 - The `themes` prop can now accept only "dark" or "primary"
 - The `position` prop can now accept only "top, right, bottom, left"
-- The `showOnDialogEnter` props's default value has changed to true, now the tooltip will remain open be default when hovering over it
+- The `showOnDialogEnter` props's default value has changed to `true`; now the tooltip will remain open be default when hovering over it
-- The `hideDelay` props's default value changed to 100
+- The `hideDelay` props's default value has changed to 100
 - The `addKeyboardHideShowTriggersByDefault` default changed to true, making it accessible with keyboard navigation
 - The tooltip's max-width is now set to 240px, and so the `withMaxWidth` prop removed 🔀
-- Tooltip's `content` is now wrapped in another div, meaning that non-block layouts inside the tooltip may break
+- Tooltip's `content` is now wrapped in another `div`, meaning that non-block layouts inside the tooltip may break
 - The `containerSelector` will now fallback to `document.body` instead of `#tooltips-container` if not provided

 ### ColorPicker